bbcf/bs/doc/source/use_it.rst

 Initialization
 ''''''''''''''

-In order to use *joblauncher* by your service, you must define it in ``service.ini`` file in joblauncher source folder
+In order to use *bs* by your service, you must define it in ``service.ini`` file in bs source folder

 Here an example, add it at the end of the file::

-    # Define here services allowed to process request on joblauncher
+    # Define here services allowed to process request on bs
     # Available parameters are :
     # REQUIRED
     #     - contact : an email of contact
     #     - shared_key : a key which identify the service
     # OPTIONAL
     #     - file.root : absolute path to get the file on the filesystem
-    # 	    (joblauncher must be installed on the same server as the service)
+    # 	    (bs must be installed on the same server as the service)
     #     - url.root : the part of the url given to fetch the file to replace with file_root
     #     - result.root : absolute path where to write results
     #     - operations : the list of plugins to get for the service (default = all)